alphagov/govuk-brand-guidelines/src/logo-system/social/index.md

 ## Social end frames

 Social end frames can be used at the end of animated or filmed content.
-They incorporate both the wordmark and crown and act as a branded sign off.
+They incorporate both the wordmark and crown and act as a branded sign-off.

 ### Video end frame 16:9